devfile/registry/CONTRIBUTING.md

       remotes:
         origin: <link-to-sample-git-repository>
 ```
-3) Fill in the fields in the angle brackets based on your sample
+3) Fill in the fields in the angle brackets based on your sample.
-4) Open a pull request against this repository with your changes
+4) Open a pull request against this repository with your changes.

 ### Updating

 To update a sample:

-1) Open `extraDevfileEntries.yaml` in an editor
+1) Open `extraDevfileEntries.yaml` in an editor.
-2) Find the entry for the sample you wish to update
+2) Find the entry for the sample you wish to update.
-3) Make the necessary changes
+3) Make the necessary changes.
-4) Open a pull request against this repository with your changes
+4) Open a pull request against this repository with your changes.